All Episodes

 And Obama and Biden refused to deal with Putin.

-None of that made any sense, and it finally led to me coming out in ironically in the spring of 2016, saying that this was the biggest intelligence failure since 9-11 2001 was our inability to understand Putin's plans and intentions.
+And it finally led to me coming out in, ironically, in the spring of 2016, saying that this was the biggest intelligence failure since 9-11, 2001 was our inability to understand Putin's plans and intentions.

-So, and that as you can imagine, is as chairman of the Intelligence Committee, that's a pretty big statement.
+So, and that, as you can imagine, as chairman of the intelligence committee, that's a pretty big statement at the time, right?

 Spring of 16, I publicly go out and say this is the biggest intelligence failure since 9-11.

-So that that time period is important.
+So that time period is important.

 One of the things I said to you when you first asked me to come join your team, and it was the only thing I really cared about was accountability.

-I said, look, I don't know Donald Trump, I hadn't met him, I hadn't talked to him at the time.
+I hadn't talked to him at the time.

 But I said, whatever we find, we put out there.

-You know, we put for out for the American people to read, and you were like, absolutely, that's the goal of this investigation.
+And you were like, absolutely, that's the goal of this investigation.

-And one of the defining documents that I think not only has stood this test of time, but is going to be the way people look at how you publicize information, is the Nunez memo.
+And one of the defining documents that I think not only has stood this test of time, but is going to be the way people look at how you publicize information, is the Nunes memo.

-So you have to remember that we knew a lot of that information for almost a full year.
+So you have to remember that we knew a lot of that information for almost a full year, or at least for eight or nine months.

 And we had to sit on that and sit on it and sit on it.